-OpenTok encryption lets you to create OpenTok archives where the data is never at rest in an unencrypted state.
+OpenTok encryption lets you create OpenTok archives where the data is never at rest in an unencrypted state.

 You can secure your OpenTok archives in the following ways: